Don't click on me...I can't even spell VB

 Loading...

-This class is the third semester programming class for VB.
-If you have never programmed before, you should start with Computer Science 105 & 106 before taking this class.
+This class is the third semester programming class for C#.
+If you have never programmed before, do not attempt this class.
+You should start with Computer Science 105 & 106.
 I have placed the demonstration projects and other materials on this page for you.

 Lessons